notjwp/StudyMate/README.md

 Below is the end-to-end pipeline of *StudyMate*, illustrating how a student’s query moves through the system:

-📂 1️⃣ PDF Upload (Streamlit UI)
-   └─ User uploads one or multiple academic PDFs through the interactive Streamlit interface.

-        ↓

-🧾 2️⃣ Text Extraction & Chunking (PyMuPDF)
-   └─ Extracts clean, readable text from each PDF.
-      Long passages are intelligently chunked into manageable sections for context retention.

-        ↓

-🔢 3️⃣ Embedding Generation (SentenceTransformers)
-   └─ Each text chunk is converted into high-dimensional vectors (embeddings)
-      that represent semantic meaning for efficient retrieval.

-        ↓

-🔍 4️⃣ Semantic Search & Indexing (FAISS)
-   └─ All embeddings are stored in a FAISS vector index.
-      When a question is asked, FAISS retrieves the top relevant chunks based on vector similarity.

-        ↓

-🤖 5️⃣ Answer Generation (IBM Watsonx Mixtral-8x7B)
-   └─ The retrieved content and user query are sent to the LLM.
-      The model generates a fact-grounded, well-contextualized answer from the source material.

-        ↓

-💬 6️⃣ Output & Interaction Layer (Streamlit)
-   └─ The AI-generated answer is displayed along with:
-        • 🗣 Voice Assistant (Read answers aloud)
-        • 📝 Sticky Notes (Save important points)
-        • ⏳ Pomodoro Timer (Stay focused)
-        • 🤖 Smart Chatbot (Ask follow-up questions)

 **🔍 How It Works — Step by Step**